 This program, offered in partnership by CTS and MnDOT, is designed to provide an opportunity for undergraduate students interested in transportation-related careers to gain real-world skills to complement their academic pursuits.

-As part of the program, interns spend 10 weeks in paid positions at the Minnesota Department of Transportation (MnDOT) gaining hands-on professional experience.
+As part of the program, interns serve in paid positions at the Minnesota Department of Transportation (MnDOT) gaining hands-on professional experience.
 Participants work on transportation-focused projects and are provided with mentoring, training, and development opportunities.

-- Applicants must be undergraduate students currently pursuing degrees in civil engineering at the University of Minnesota.
+- Applicants must be undergraduate students currently pursuing degrees in civil, construction, environmental, geo-, and structural engineering at the University of Minnesota.

 - No prior transportation-related work experience is required.